Sequence Preloader IconThree orange dots increasing in size from left to right

 PRODUCE AND FLOWERS:

-Broadfork Farm will have their Certified Naturally Grown salad mix, spinach, radishes, microgreens, sugar snap pea shoots, spring onions, and sweet salad turnips.
-They will also have their naturally leavened bread, made from all Certified Organic ingredients and baked in their wood fired oven, in the following varieties: seed loaf, "sunny greens", cranberry & pumpkin seed, raisin & cinnamon loaf, baguettes.
-They will also have transplants available for your garden: Tomato plants (the first of the season!), Strawberry, Tarragon, Cilantro, Lemon Balm, Dill, Rosemary, Thyme, Mint, Red & Green Lettuces, Chard, Kale, Arugula, Cabbage, Spinach, Broccoli plus bags of organic fertilizer for your garden soil.
+Broadfork Farm will have their Certified Naturally Grown salad mix, red and green head lettuce, arugula, rainbow chard, spinach, radishes, microgreens, sugar snap pea shoots, spring onions, and sweet salad turnips.
+They will also have their naturally leavened bread, made from all Certified Organic ingredients and baked in their wood fired oven, in the following varieties: seed loaf, rosemary & thyme, cranberry & pumpkin seed, raisin & cinnamon loaf, baguettes.
+They will also have transplants available for your garden: Tomato plants (six different varieties), Sweet Peppers, Basil, Tarragon, Cilantro, Lemon Balm, Dill, Rosemary, Thyme, Mint, Red & Green Lettuces, Chard, Kale, Arugula, Cabbage, Spinach, Broccoli plus bags of organic fertilizer for your garden soil.
 To top it all off, they will have jars of cultured vegetables (sauerkrauts) from Gathered Threads Farm.

 Bundy Heirloom Farm’s CSA starts this Saturday.
 We will have fresh this week: asparagus, salad mix, and strawberries.
 As well as pickled eggs, croutons, bagels, bread, pickles, jams, dressings, desserts, and so much more.
 For any orders or questions email latoya@bundyheirloomfarm.com.
 See you Saturday!